zigster64/bun-issue-6517/README.md

 using `rustc 1.72.1 (d5c2e9c34 2023-09-13) (Homebrew)`
 and bun `1.0.7`
-and env var `DYLD_LIBRARY_PATH` not set (default condition in new shell)
+and env var `DYLD_LIBRARY_PATH` not set (default condition in new shell) on a mac with `M2 Pro running Sonoma 14.0`

 --------------------------------------